 Anything you can do to enhance contrast and luminance, improves your ability to be seen.
-Strobe, position, and landing lights will all make your aircraft easier to see day or night.
+Strobe lights, normal lighting, and landing lights all will make your aircraft easier to see day or night.

 TALK TO ATC

 By transmitting to Air Traffic Control, you are announcing your presence.
 Other aircraft will know to look for you and can help prevent a collision.